Aston Martin Vantage (2018): GT4

 The Vantage GT4 is the replacement of the previous generation GT4, and is intended for entry-level drivers in competitive motorsports.
-The Vantage GT4 made its debut in the 2019 24 Hours Nürburgring.
+The Vantage GT4 made its debut in the 2019 24 Hours of Nürburgring.
+The car would be replaced by a new Vantage GT4 based on the 2025 model year in 2024.
+The new Vantage GT4 uses the same 4.0-litre Mercedes-AMG M177 V8 engine producing 476 PS and 471 lbft of torque, although both outputs can be raised via boost controller depending on Balance-of-Performance regulations.
+It has a dry weight of 1465 kg.